mbilalzafar/fair-classification/disparate_mistreatment/README.md

 ### 1.6.
 However...

 These shifts in boundary can be very different in different settings.
-For example, in certain cases (depending on the underlying data distribution), fixing unfairness w.r.t. false positive rates can also fix disparity on false negative rates.
+For example, in certain cases (depending on the underlying data distribution), fixing unfairness w.r.t. false positive rates can also fix disparity on false negative rates (as we will see a little later).
 Similarly, the precise amount of accuracy that we have to trade-off to achieve fairness will also vary depending on the specific dataset.
 We experiment with some of these scenarios in Section 5 of our <a href="http://arxiv.org/abs/1610.08452" target="_blank">paper</a>.

 Also, one might wish for overall misclassification (irrespective of whether these misclassifications are false positives or false negative) to be the same.
-Such scenarios can be simulated by setting ```cons_type=0``` in the experiments.
+Such scenarios can be simulated by passing ```cons_type=0``` to ```cons_params``` variable.

 ### 1.7.
 Understanding trade-offs between fairness and accuracy
 Remember, until now, we forced the classifier to achieve perfect fairness by setting the covariance threshold to 0.
 In certain scenarios, a perfectly fair classifier might come at a large cost in terms of accuracy.
 Lets see if we try a range of fairness values (not necessarily equal false positive and/or false negative rates), what kind of accuracy we will be achieving.
 We will do that by trying a range of values of covariance threshold (not only 0!) for this purpose.
 Execute the following command: